-Community Member, Door-to-door Canvassing
+- Community Member, Door-to-door Canvassing

-- 9. Implement a complete network of comfortable walkways and bikeways, connected by safe, protected crossings. - Upgrade all intersections with high-visibility continental crosswalk markings for all pedestrian approaches. - Provide protected pedestrian crossings that are consistent with the CSDG maximum spacing for protected crossings, including at existing and new intersections and at mid-block locations where needed. - Ensure ADA accessibility on all public pathways, including sidewalks, trails, and street crossings, in accordance with current best practices. - Achieve Pedestrian Level of Comfort (PLOC) 2 or better along and across the right-of-way. - 10.
-Implement a complete network of connected low-stress bicycle facilities, as shown in Figure 15. - Implement protected intersections at all intersections with existing or planned separated bike lanes, side paths, buffered bike lanes, or conventional bike lanes, consistent with the CSDG and the 2018 Bicycle Master Plan. - Upgrade side paths to widths and materials that are consistent with the CSDG. - o Implement the Life Sciences Center Loop Trail. - Implement bicycle parking stations at destinations such as transit stations; trails, parks, and public open spaces; and large employment or retail centers.
+- 9. Implement a complete network of comfortable walkways and bikeways, connected by safe, protected crossings. - Upgrade all intersections with high-visibility continental or ladder crosswalk markings for all pedestrian approaches. - Provide protected pedestrian crossings that are consistent with the CSDG maximum spacing for protected crossings, including at existing and new intersections and at mid-block locations where needed. - Ensure ADA accessibility on all public pathways, including sidewalks, trails, and street crossings, in accordance with current best practices. - Achieve Pedestrian Level of Comfort (PLOC) 2 or better along and across the right-of-way. - 10.
+Implement a complete network of connected low-stress bicycle facilities, as shown in Figure 19. - Implement protected intersections at all intersections with existing or planned separated bike lanes, sidepaths, buffered bike lanes, or conventional bike lanes, consistent with the CSDG and the 2018 Bicycle Master Plan. - Upgrade sidepaths to widths and materials that are consistent with the CSDG. - Implement the Life Sciences Center Loop Trail as a shared use trail.
+Reaffirm the dimensions for the "Buffer," Shared Use Trail," and "Tree Panel" portions of the Cross Section Types specified in the "Montgomery County Life Sciences Center Loop Trail Design Guidelines (Draft 07/10/15)," p.
+10. Remove the "Potential Separated Bike Lane (Per ongoing Bicycle Master Plan)" shown more faintly on the Cross Section Types.

-- Implement bicycle parking stations at the locations indicated in the 2018 Bicycle Master Plan: the Belward campus site, the Adventist HealthCare Shady Grove Medical Center (along Broschart Road), and the Elms at Public Safety Training Academy (PSTA) site. - 11.
+- Implement long-term bicycle parking stations at destinations such as transit stations; trails, parks, and public open spaces; and large employment or retail centers. - Implement bicycle parking stations at the locations indicated in the 2018 Bicycle Master Plan: the Belward campus site, the Adventist HealthCare Shady Grove Medical Center (along Broschart Road), and the Elms at Public Safety Training Academy (PSTA) site.
+Implement additional bicycle parking stations on the Universities at Shady Grove Campus and in or adjacent to the Key West Promenade. - 11.
 Install new micromobility corrals in underutilized parking facilities, within available rights-of-way, and near civic gathering spaces. - 12.
 Implement the Great Seneca Transit Network Pink and Lime Routes, including repurposing auto travel lanes to dedicated transit lanes. - 13.
-Provide dedicated transit lanes for the Corridor Connectors identified in Corridor Forward: the I-270 Transit Plan, as shown in Figure 16.
-For the Great Seneca Connector, this Plan recommends proceeding with the alignment that includes dedicated bus lanes on Medical Center Drive through the former Public Safety Training Academy (The Elms at PSTA) and the Belward properties to Muddy Branch Road. - 14.
+Provide dedicated transit lanes for the Corridor Connectors identified in Corridor Forward: the I-270 Transit Plan, as shown in Figure 20.
+For the Great Seneca Connector, this Plan recommends proceeding with the alignment that includes dedicated bus lanes on Medical Center Drive through the former Public Safety Training Academy (The Elms at PSTA) and within the approved cross-sections for the Belward properties (either within the 50' median or on the road) to Muddy Branch Road. - 14.
 Coordinate with the Montgomery County Department of Transportation to align planned Great Seneca Transit Network Grey, Cobalt, and Lime Extended routes with Corridor Connector dedicated facilities to serve existing and planned destinations.

-Coordinate with the Montgomery County Department of Transportation to implement the realigned Great Seneca Transit Network Grey, Cobalt, and Lime Extended routes. - 15.
-Remove planned but unbuilt grade-separated interchanges recommended in the 2010 Great Seneca Science Corridor Master Plan.
+Coordinate with the Montgomery County Department of Transportation to implement the realigned Great Seneca Transit Network Grey, Cobalt, and Lime Extended routes.

-- 16. Improve internal connectivity among adjoining properties, and external connectivity with new pedestrian areas and public open and recreational spaces. - Prioritize a well-connected local grid of streets in all developing properties. - o Allow flexibility in internal street placement and design. - Promote the creation of complete streets, including alternatives such as shared streets, to prioritize pedestrian activity at specific locations that support the proposed development uses and the open space goals.
+- 15. Remove planned but unbuilt grade-separated interchanges recommended in the 2010 Great Seneca Science Corridor Master Plan. - 16.
+Improve internal connectivity among adjoining properties, and external connectivity with new pedestrian areas and public open and recreational spaces. - Prioritize a well-connected local grid of streets in all developing properties. - Allow flexibility in internal street placement and design. - Promote the creation of complete streets, including alternatives such as curbless and shared streets, to prioritize pedestrian activity at specific locations that support the proposed development uses and the open space goals. - Promote inter-parcel pedestrian and bicycle connectivity through accessible sidewalk and sidepath connections between sites.